 - My Account

 Betty Carter was born this date in 1930.
-She was an African American singer and entertainer.
+She was a Black singer and entertainer.

 She was born in Flint, MI as Lillie Mae Jones (her birth name).
 She began studying piano at the Detroit Conservatory of Music and by the time she was a teenager, she was already sitting in with Charlie Parker and other bop musicians when they performed in Detroit.
 After winning a local amateur contest, she turned professional at age 16, hooking up with the Lionel Hampton band by 1948, and using the name Lorraine Carter.
 Hampton was responsible for her nickname "Betty Be-Bop" (a nickname she disliked, as she found bebop limiting and wanted to do more than just scat), but it stuck, and ultimately she changed her stage name to Betty Carter.

 At 21, she traveled to New York with the Hampton band and set up a home there.
 Carter spent the early 1950s as a singer with different groups.
 She did several shows at the Apollo with Max Roach and Dizzy Gillespie.
 She toured with Miles Davis in 1958 and 1959 and spent much of the rest of the time on the outskirts of the jazz scene.
 Carter made her first recordings in 1955 with a then-unknown piano player named Ray Bryant.
 The album "Meet Betty Carter and Ray Bryant" was poorly received, and her second set of recordings, with the Gigi Gryce band in 1956, was unpublished until 1980.
 By 1958, she was ready to record again, and another little-known album, "I Can't Help It," was the result.